AhmedYousriSobhi/CSE/quantumComputing/quantum-computing.md

 <div style="display: flex; align-items: center; gap: 30px;">

   <div style="flex: 1;">
-    <h3><strong>Concluding Question</strong></h3>
+    <h3><strong>| Concluding Question</strong></h3>

 What is the point of Z gate? it just rotates the qubit around the Z-axis.
-Also, gives that from previous example, that the qubit still have the same $\alpha$ chances of being zero and $\beta$ chance of being one.
+Also, given that from previous example, the qubit still have the same $\alpha$ chances of being zero and $\beta$ chance of being one.
 This didn't affect the probability!
 The qubit stays the same distance from zero/one states.

 In the further explanation, the complex numbers will be brought here in the quantum computing with introduction to Phase
   </div>